Calculating Unit Rates and Unit Prices

 Summary and Practice

-In this video lesson, we learned the definitions of unit rate and unit prices and how to calculate them.
+In this video lesson, we learned the definition of unit rate and unit price and how to calculate them.
 Remember, when finding a unit rate or unit price, it's important to first set up the problem based on the provided information, ideally in fraction form.
 If one of the values involves money, it's placed as the numerator.
 If there is a unit of time, that value is placed in the denominator.
 Division is then used to determine the unit rate or unit price.
 And finally, be sure to include the units in your final answer.

 Try this practice activity to see what you learned.